royerlab/napari-chatgpt/README.md

     # same steps as above and then:
     pip install git+https://github.com/royerlab/napari-chatgpt.git

-## System specific tweaks:
+## System-specific tweaks:

-On Ubuntu systems, I recommend setting changing the UI timeout, otherwise whenever Omega is thinking, the UI will freeze, and a popup will block everything which is very annoying:
+On Ubuntu systems, I recommend setting changing the UI timeout, otherwise, whenever Omega is thinking, the UI will freeze, and a popup will block everything which is very annoying:

     gsettings set org.gnome.mutter check-alive-timeout 60000